Difference-in-Differences Estimation with Spatial Spillovers: Potential Outcomes Framework

 \end{assumption}

 It is worth remarking on \nameref{assumption:parallel-mod} in terms of applied work.
 Often, individuals use only a subsample of observations that are close to treated observations in estimating their difference-in-differences model.
 The idea is that close units are more likely to be on similar counterfactual trends than units that are further away.
 The identification result and its corresponding estimator are formed by using further away units (i.e. units with $S_i = 0$).
-In this case, if parallel trends only hold locally, then focusing on further away units can fix the spillover bias but increase bias from non-parallel trends.
+In this case, if parallel trends only hold locally, then focusing on further away units can fix the spillover bias but worsten bias from non-parallel trends.
+With this assumption, we have the following identification result for the total effects:

-Note that for identification of the total effect, you only need that the counterfactual trend among \emph{all} treated units is the same as the counterfactual trend among control units with $S_i = 0$ which is implied by \nameref{assumption:parallel-mod}.
-Identification of the direct effect will be average the individual treatment effects \emph{only} for treated units with $S_i = 0$.
-So identification of the average treatment effect among \emph{all} treated units requires a subtle assumption to ensure treatment effect homogeneity.